cloudblog004/fantasticfoodies/content/en/posts/2258-steps-to-prepare-perfect-spicy-chicken-soup.md

 ##### Steps to make spicy chicken soup:

-1. bake chicken on 400 in small amt of chicken broth &amp; water
+1. bake chicken on 400 in small amt of chicken broth & water
-1. in pot add broth 1 cup of water, chopped onion &amp; celery to cook for 20 min
+1. in pot add broth 1 cup of water, chopped onion & celery to cook for 20 min
-1. add desired amt of chili &amp; cayenne pepper and add fresh spinache cook another 20 min
+1. add desired amt of chili & cayenne pepper and add fresh spinache cook another 20 min
 1. chicken should cook 1.5 hours or until done
 1. cut chicken off bone and shred and add to soup. add canned vegetables. cook until celery and onions ar soft and spinach is completely cooked
 1. Ready to serve and ENJOY!